-- Welcomed and given an opportunity to be involved in the life of the school. - Fully informed about your child's learning. - Encouraged to make an active contribution to your child's learning. - Able to support learning at home. - Encouraged to express your views and involved in forums and discussions on education related issues.
+- To be welcomed and involved in the life of the school. - To be fully informed about their child's learning. - To be encouraged to contribute actively to their child's learning. - To be able to support learning at home.

+• To be encouraged to express views and participate in discussions on education-related issues.